The Cure for Materialism

 Detachment encourages the proper order of importance between creature (created things) and Creator.
 And once our compass is set for that End, then we are well on our way toward true happiness.

-One thought on “The Cure for Materialism
+One Reply to “The Cure for Materialism”

 1. You could also say that happiness is found in the intellect; I think I heard that somewhere before.
 Don’t you know, though, that the material pursuit itself IS ‘Murican happiness?
 This “happiness” can’t be satisfying because it must be repeated dozens of times per day, then what happens if you have no money left to buy happiness?
 Can’t you just use the things you bought to be happy?